 My Black Coffee Ice Cream recipe is the real deal — no namby pamby coffee flavor here!
-This homemade coffee ice cream will satisfy your wildest caffeine cravings.
+This homemade coffee ice cream recipe will satisfy your wildest caffeine cravings.

 I don’t know about you guys, but the flavor of coffee ice cream always disappoints me.
 It’s never bold enough.
 To me it always tastes like that cup of coffee I accidentally poured waaaay too much cream into.
 Yuck.
 So I set out to make myself some of the real deal.
 I call it Black Coffee.
 It’s about as black as you can get it without leaving out the cream altogether, in which case you wouldn’t have ice cream :)

 This is a simple ice cream recipe, no eggs or custard to worry about.
 I don’t find the extra steps add all that much, especially if you eat your ice cream the same day it’s made.
 I use a base of half and half, which cuts down on the calories a little.
 Every bit helps!

 How did I do it?
 How did I cram so much caffeinated flavor into this ice cream?
 There are two secrets…one is powdered (instant) espresso.
 I used a hefty 6 tablespoons of it.
 The second secret might be a little more controversial.
 I used 2 tablespoons of extra dark unsweetened cocoa powder.
 It add color, richness, and blends with the coffee to emphasize the flavor.
 Yes, technically I should have mentioned that in the title, but really I don’t think the ice cream ‘reads’ as chocolate, it just brings out the essence of the coffee.

 Actually its very similar to the way many chocolate recipes include a bit of coffee or espresso to bring out the chocolate flavor, only this time, it’s all about the coffee!